-Over the last seven weeks I’ve been sharing my top tips for making positive change easy.
+I’ve been sharing my top tips for making positive change easy.
 We started off looking at looking into why you might want to make change, and how it’s important to go at your own pace.
-Then it was my 5 easy steps; eat more (fruit and vegetables), go brown, make easy swaps, eat real food and now finally – variety.
+Then it was time for action – eat more (fruit and vegetables), go brown, make easy swaps, eat real food and now finally – variety.

 When it comes to eating food that supports gut health (which in turn supports our whole body), variety really is the spice of life.
 We evolved eating a wide range of foods – basically whatever was available throughout the year.
 Foraging for different plants and eating all parts of these plants including the fruits, flowers, stems, roots and tubers, meant our ancestors ate up to 130 different types of foods.
 This provided a huge range of nutrients and different types of fibre that helped us to survive and to flourish.